FREE shipping (throughout the Czechia) for orders over 1 200 CZK!

 Product detailed description

-“Coffee from Bali has been part of our offer for the fourth year now, sourced from Mikael Jasin, who back in 2018 decided to help local producers create coffees worthy of the world’s top barista competitions.
-Thanks to this effort, this lot from the Karana community has become a coffee you’ll remember—and I believe you’ll fall in love with it.
-And Mikael, World Barista Champion 2024, sends his greetings to you all!”
+Roaster's comment: “Coffee from Bali has been part of our offer for the fourth year now.
+Thanks to the effort of the farmer who decided to grow speciality coffee in Indonésia, this lot from the Karana community has become a coffee you’ll remember—and I believe you’ll fall in love with it.

 Cooperative/Farm: Karana Community (377 smallholder farmers)